mkfs.btrfs

 NOTE:

-Note that the rotational status can be arbitrarily set by the underlying block device driver and may not reflect the true status (network block de
+Note that the rotational status can be arbitrarily set by the underlying block device driver and may not reflect the true status (network block device, memory-backed SCSI

-See DUP PROFILES ON A SINGLE DEVICE for more details.
+See section DUP PROFILES ON A SINGLE DEVICE for more details.

 On multiple devices the default is raid1.